 Don’t misunderstand; Conover’s not just talking about inflation.
 The price of everything has gone up since 1958.
 He’s using today’s average wages compared with 1958’s average wages to show that the price of healthcare is up by almost 400%, precisely due to measures aimed at controlling costs.

 Some suggest that healthcare was an easy mark.
 And that the government became so deeply involved precisely because of its desire to widen its scope and power while increasing the dependency of the populace upon the government.

 Maybe that’s why other city leaders are taking a different tact with towing rates.
 They’re taking a play out of the federal government’s handbook.

-In 2013 Jim Arillo, of Jim’s Auto agreed to pay the city of Bridgeport $376 per car, to win the city’s towing contract.
-Separately the city takes in $1.5 million annually from their boot program.
+In 2013 Jim Arillo of Jim’s Auto agreed to pay the city of Bridgeport $376 per car to win the city’s towing contract.
+Separately the city takes in $1.5 million annually from its boot program.

 In cities like Bridgeport, high pay-to-play rates have forced towers to raise towing fees.
 But in other places, the authorities have clamped down tight on the amount a tower is allowed to charge, forcing them to raise rates elsewhere.